Surf, snorkeling, and sensational cocktails are what you'll find in this paradisiacal town on Puerto Rico's west coast.

 The Guajataca State Forest spans several towns including Isabela, Lares, and San Sebastián.
 Camping in Guajataca State Forest can be arranged through the Puerto Rico Natural and Environmental Resources Department.
 Facilities include parking, gazebos, fresh water, and bathrooms.
 The forest system has several trails, including one that leads to the Cueva del Viento, and an observation tower.
 You can also enjoy kayaking and fishing at Guajataca Lake and visit the Guajataca Tunnel and coastal trail.

-La Central is one of the best cocktail bars in the west coast (and possibly the Island).
+For a nightcap, La Central is one of the best cocktail bars on the west coast (and possibly the Island).
 The atmosphere is intimate and relaxed.
-Their regular menu features delicately crafted cocktail and a limited food menu.
+Their regular menu features delicately crafted cocktails and a limited food menu.
 Every month, the venue hosts local bands, art shows, and bar takeovers featuring guest chefs and bartenders.

 Where to Stay

-For something slightly more upscale but still beachfront opt for Villa Montaña Beach Resort, a plantation-style hotel with one- to three-bedroom, fully-equipped villas, each with its own patio terrace and jacuzzi.
-Their al fresco Eclipse restaurant is some of the best dining in Isabela.
+For something slightly more upscale but still beachfront, opt for Villa Montaña Beach Resort, a plantation-style hotel with one- to three-bedroom, fully-equipped villas, each with its own patio terrace and jacuzzi.

 If you're looking for the height of luxury then Royal Isabela is your place.
-Guests stay in private villas high on a cliff with a dramatic view of the Atlantic ocean, each with its own private pool.
-Royal Isabela is also a paradise for golfers and has access to secluded El Pastillo beach.
+Guests stay in private villas high on a cliff with a dramatic view of the Atlantic Ocean, each with a private pool.
+Royal Isabela is also a paradise for golfers and has access to secluded El Pastillo Beach.